 -

 My friend Katie posted something on her Facebook page about donating blood to the American Red Cross.
 As a thank you, she’d received a free pair of $25 Goodr brand red sunglasses, which couldn’t have come at a better time, as A) I can’t find my preferred sunglasses and B) I am nothing if not filled with blood.
-I literally made a same day appointment and was quickly in possession of a pair of quality sunglasses.
+I literally made a same day appointment and was quickly in possession of a pair of my own quality sunglasses.

 -